 - 1. [ex-officio] President

-- 2. [Chairperson] VP Student Life, VP Student Services, or another director as voted by the Board
+- 2. [Chairperson] VP Student Services, or another director as voted by the Board

 - 3. At least 2 and up to 4 Board members

 - 4. Up to 1 Councillor on the recommendation of Council (first year preferred)

 - 5. Up to 4 at-large members

 - 6. [Non-voting] Club Coordinators

 - 7. [Non-voting] Student Union Organizer

-14.2 Give advice regarding the coordination of the society member services (Clubs, DSUs, Food Bank etc)

-14.3 Coordinate operations and give assistance and advice to coordinators on member services, clubs and DSU operations

-14.4 Make recommendations to policies relating to the member-services of the Society.

-14.5 Receive updates on issues that have happened in the delivery of member-services, and for possible improvements to clubs and DSU policies and solicit feedback from students.
+- 14.2 Give advice regarding the coordination of the society member services (Clubs, DSUs, Food Bank etc) - 14.3 Coordinate operations and give assistance and advice to coordinators on member services, clubs and DSU operations - 14.4 Make recommendations to policies relating to the member-services of the Society. - 14.5 Receive updates on issues that has happened, and for possible improvements to clubs and DSU policies - 14.6 This committee shall meet at least monthly

-14,6 Review aggregated and anonymized complaints/how-to-improve forms about members services and give advice on how improvements may be incorporated

-14.6 This committee shall meet at least monthly